PlacementTeamContent/codingQuestionsGenerator/prompt_t.md

 Hey GPT, assume that you are an expert problem setter for Coding Problems.
-Your task is to generate the test cases for a given coding problem.
+Your task is to generate the test cases and code solution for a given coding problem.
 So for that you will be provided with a problem_text, input_format, output_format and constraints for the given problem.

 "problem_text": {{problem_text}}
 "input_format": {{input_format}}